-Costa Rica's Animal Health Service (SENASA), and Phytosanitary Service (SFE) are the two government agencies in charge of the documentary review process for imports of agricultural products at the different ports of entry.
+SENASA and the National Phytosanitary Service (SFE) are the two government agencies responsible for the agricultural import document review process at ports of entry.
 The two agencies establish the specific requirements for imports of products of animal and plant origin, and physically inspect imported products for pests and chemical residues, according to Costa Rica's sanitary and phytosanitary regulations.
-The Ministry of Health is involved in the registration of processed food products.
-The registration process must be completed before exporting this type of products.
-For more specific information on the processed products registration and labeling regulations, please see the country's "Food and Agricultural Import Regulations and Standards Report".

-Section I. List of All Export Certificates Required by Government (Matrix):
+Section I. List of All Export Certificates Required by Government (Matrix)